Home

 preg2.jpg (7937 bytes)Ectopic Pregnancy

-For many years an ectopic pregnancy - the development of the baby outside the uterus (womb) - seemed to be the most likely procedure for transgender women as it was medically simple because no transplants were required.
+Before 2000 an ectopic pregnancy - the development of the baby outside the uterus (womb) - seemed the most likely procedure for transgender women as it was medically simple because no transplants were required.

 The technique involves attaching the foetus (the term used for developing babies under 8 weeks from conception) to the muscles inside the woman's abdomen, or an artificial womb formed from abdominal tissue.
 Attachment to the bowel, with its good blood supply, is another attractive option, but perhaps the worst in terms of post-delivery trauma.